 Despite being more cost-efficient in the long run, potential buyers should take note of potential water wastage when using a gas heater as you would be required to leave the water running while waiting for the shower to heat up.
 The cold water can be running up to a minute before hot water becomes available.
 Although you may choose to show in the initial flow of cold water or collect and store this cold water for other uses, these alternatives may pose some inconvenience for users.
 In contrast, users can enjoy the experience of getting hot water almost immediately when using electric heaters.
 Similarly, although you have to await about five minutes after switching the plug on to heat up the stored water for storage water heater, this longer waiting time is compensated by nil water wastage.

 When purchasing a water heater, another consideration by many users is water pressure so as to enjoy a rewarding showering experience.
 If this is topmost on your criterion list, you should definitely consider purchasing either the storage water heater or gas water heater.
 An instantaneous gas heater is generally more powerful and efficient than an instantaneous electric heater, which has a lower water pressure.
 However, if you compare an instantaneous gas heater and a storage electric heater, the latter scores more point.
-Users of storage electric heater can enjoy warmer showers (up to 42°C) as opposed to a gas heater, whose maximum pressure is 38°C. Additionally, although both storage heater and gas heater would experience a drop in pressure if there is more than one shower taking place at any point in time, the drop in pressure is generally lower in a storage heater than a gas heater.
+Users of storage electric heater can enjoy warmer showers (up to 42°C) as opposed to a gas heater, whose maximum temperature is 38°C. Additionally, although both storage heater and gas heater would experience a drop in pressure if there is more than one shower taking place at any point in time, the drop in pressure is generally lower in a storage heater than a gas heater.
 This is a plus point vis-à-vis storage heater being more costly in terms of energy usage.

 Photo Credit: AOS Bath Singapore